 Watering the planter after I filled it with flowers and plants

 You can see the area behind the obelisk; it needs a trellis with a garden planter and lanterns.
 You can see how we built those gorgeous trellises HERE.
-Please join our newsletter, so you don’t miss a thing.
 I will be sharing how to make shutters, Adoranik chairs, and the obelisk with solar lights.

 The new custom rain gutter looks so much better.
 I did not notice how awful the rain gutters looked until I installed the window box and shutters.
 I called and ordered the rain gutter and downspout over the phone and had them delivered.
 It was the right decision to replace them.